• Skip to primary navigation

 • Follow the package instruction to thaw store bought frozen dough if using.

 • While the dough rests, Brown the bacon in a medium size pan on the stove using medium high heat for about two minutes or until the bacon lightly browns.
+Make sure not to overcook the bacon because it will continue to brown and cook in the oven.
 Place the cooked bacon on a plate lined with paper towels to drain away the grease.

 • Next, add the ground sausage to the same pan you cooked the bacon in.
 Cook the sausage on medium high heat for about four to five minutes or until the sausage has cooked through.
 Place the cooked sausage on the plate lined with paper towels to drain away the grease.